About Nautis

 A quick refresher on grammar

-• number: simply, singular or plural.
+• number: singular or plural.

 Hoc opus est nautis.